TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Migration/Index.rst

 :ref:`errors <h2document:migrate-possible-errors>` in your reST syntax.
 The :file:`Makefile` helps you to launch the local rendering described in :ref:`here <rendering-docs>`.
-You create the :file:`Makefile` in order to register the command shortcuts that you would use to :ref:`render your documentation locally <rendering-docs>`.
+You create the :file:`Makefile` in order to register the command shortcuts that you would use to :ref:`render your documentation locally <rendering-docs>` and also provide an entry point for further shortcuts (like testing).

 ..  _migrate-to-makefile: